-Midwifery education is competency based.
+Midwifery education is competency based (ACNM Core Competencies for Basic Midwifery Practice).
 The following clinical hours are the minimum required and in some cases, students may need (or wish) to spend additional time in order to meet course objectives and ACNM competencies and guidelines for clinical experiences.
 The clinical hours follow: